lihuan09/SW_local/README.md

 The default gap penalities are as follows: openning gap = -2, extension gap = -1

-There are two sample input and output files
+There are two sample input and output files, additionally, one input text file and one output text file by running the algo

 Please follow the instructions to run the program